staircase-dev/staircase/docs/getting_started.rst

    >>> views.max(0,1440)

-See :ref:`examples and case studies <examples>` for more in-depth demonstrations of the staircase package.
+See the :ref:`case studies <resources.tutorials>` for more in-depth demonstrations of the staircase package.

 The staircase API
 =================